ihucos/dotfiles-1/README.md

       nicer layout and tools for writing text.
     - `ctags` syntax definitions for [Asciidoc][asciidoc], Makefiles, [Markdown][markdown] and Objective-C.
-    - Disables the standard JSLint plugin provided by Janus, and instead uses JSHint.

 ## Custom configuration